Image credit By Sarah ©2017

 Author’s note: The Laughing Kookaburra is instantly recognisable in both plumage and voice.
 It is generally off-white below, faintly barred with dark brown, and brown on the back and wings.
 The tail is more rufous, broadly barred with black.
 There is a conspicuous dark brown eye-stripe through the face.
 It is one of the larger members of the kingfisher family and is native to Australia.
 They are used to interacting with humans and some can be quite tame.

 Source: Birds in backyards

-Prompt: Colleen’s Weekly Poetry Challenge, #51 – gift and song
+Prompt: Daily Post Daily Prompt, expect; and also, Colleen’s Weekly Poetry Challenge, #51 – gift and song